ginader/HTML5-placeholder-polyfill/readme.markdown

 * [fontresize](https://github.com/johnantoni/jquery.onfontresize) (excellent even though terribly unmaintained event plugin that fires when a user changes the font size of their browser (that usually breaks the other placeholder polyfills))

+* [requestAnimationFrame polyfill](https://gist.github.com/1579671) (Very useful Polyfill) Required when 'hideOnFocus' is set to: false (aka: behave like Chrome and hide only when types insteaad on focus)

 Highly optional (only needed if you want users to be able to resize textareas):

 * [jquery-resize](https://github.com/cowboy/jquery-resize) if included a repositioning is triggered when a user resizes a textarea.
 If not I disable the resizing of textareas to avoid rendering problems